billp72/netcreative/content/posts/2020-01-09--gatsby/index.md

 ### WHAT ARE THE DOWNSIDES?
 Tools like Wordpress are far easier for a layman to use.
 While Gatsby, on the other hand, probably needs to be developed by a developer.
 I've also heard it doesn't scale well to hundered of thousands of pages but I'm holding judgement on that.
 I guess if the goal is to get a website up yourself, and you're not particularly technical, maybe try Wix.
 Unfortunately, there's always a trade off for ease-of-use.
 And in this case, Gatsby is far faster, much less complicated (equalling less downtime), and more secure then those other sites are.

-*With the speed of change on the internet being what it is, I'm confident drag-n-drop style Gatsby tools will soon be available.
+*With the speed of change on the internet being what it is, I'm confident a drag-n-drop style Gatsby tools will soon be available.
 Maybe they already are??*